-Stakeholders identified to date include but are not limited to: users and producers of systems and components for networking systems, high performance computing, cloud computing, telecommunications carriers, automotive, intelligent transport systems, eHealth, smart cities, IoT.
+Stakeholders identified to date include but are not limited to: users and producers of systems and components for networking systems, data center networks, high performance computing, cloud computing, telecommunications carriers, automotive, intelligent transport systems, eHealth, smart cities, smart buildings, Internet of Things (IoT), factory automation, and industrial applications.
+External standardization bodies and industry organizations, such as the Internet Engineering Task Force (IETF), North American Network Operators Group (NANOG), and Telecommunications Industry Association (TIA), have been engaged with Nendica activities and will be encouraged to participate in enhanced cooperation.

 Expected Number of Participants